Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The picture changing formulation of the superstring theory requires inserting certain number of PCO's on the world-sheet for defining the superstring amplitudes.
-Since the PCO's do not corresponds to any physical excitations of the superstring, the singularities introduced by the PCO's in the measure of superstring amplitude has no physical meaning.
-Therefore, the singularities associated with PCO's are called the {\it spurious singularities}.
-Since the correct, gauge invariant amplitude should be free from the spurious singularities, for constructing superstring amplitudes, we need to construct integration cycles that avoid the occurrence of the spurious singularities.
-Such integration cycles can be constructed systematically by using the {\it vertical integration} prescription introduced in\cite{Sen:2014pia} and elaborated in \cite{Sen:2015hia}.
-This prescription is based on the following observations: \begin{itemize} \item The locations of the spurious poles are functions of the positions of the PCO's. \item Changing the position of one PCO at a time depends only on the initial and final locations of the PCO and not on the path.
-Also this path is allowed to pass through the spurious poles.
-Such a path will not introduce any singularity. \end{itemize} In the remaining part of this subsection we shall briefly review the vertical integration prescription \cite{Sen:2014pia,Sen:2015hia}.
+The picture-changing formulation of superstring theory requires inserting a certain number of PCOs on the worldsheet to define amplitudes.
+Since PCOs do not correspond to any physical excitations, the singularities introduced by them in the measure of superstring amplitudes have no physical meaning, and hence are called {\it spurious singularities}.
+Amplitudes must be free from spurious singularities and, therefore, we need to construct integration cycles that avoid the occurrence of these singularities.
+Such integration cycles can be constructed systematically by using the {\it vertical integration} prescription introduced in \cite{Sen201408} and elaborated in \cite{SenWitten201504} (and generalized in \cite{ErlerKonopka201710}).
+This prescription is based on the following observations